Phase boundaries and the Widom line from the Ruppeiner geometry of fluids: Introduction

-We focus first on geodesics.
-Let us mention three proposed interpretations of the Ruppeiner geodesics: the geodesic from state $A$ to state $B$ in the Ruppeiner geometry can be thought of as, 1) following directly from fluctuation theory, the most probable path that fluctuations can drive the system from $A$ to $B$,\cite{ruppeiner1979thermodynamics,ruppeiner2010thermodynamic}, 2) the path of minimum number of distinguishable fluctuations between $A$ and $B$,\cite{diosi1984metricization}, or 3) the path of least dissipation in a finite-time process\cite{feldmann1985thermodynamic,nulton1985quasistatic,salamon1985length}.
-One interesting study of Diósi et al.\cite{diosi1989mapping} on the van der Waals fluid looked into the possibility of using geodesics to determine whether two thermodynamic states belong to the same phase, and thereby to provide a definition for phases based on geodesics.
-In standard analysis, the phases of two distinct states below the critical point are operationally defined in terms of isotherms and isobars.
+We focus first on geodesics, and begin by mentioning three physical interpretations that have been proposed for them.
+The geodesic from state $A$ to state $B$ in the Ruppeiner geometry can be thought of as: (1) the most probable path that fluctuations can drive the system from $A$ to $B$, which derives from fluctuation theory\cite{ruppeiner1979thermodynamics,ruppeiner2010thermodynamic}, (2) the path of minimum number of distinguishable fluctuations between $A$ and $B$,\cite{diosi1984metricization}, or (3) the path of least dissipation in a finite-time process\cite{feldmann1985thermodynamic,nulton1985quasistatic,salamon1985length}.
+One interesting study by Diósi et al.\cite{diosi1989mapping} on the van der Waals fluid explored the use of geodesics in determining whether two thermodynamic states belong to the same phase, and thereby sought to provide a definition for phases based on geodesics.
+In the standard analysis, the phases of two distinct states below the critical point are operationally defined in terms of isotherms and isobars.
 In the language of differential geometry, however, this would be tantamount to singling out special coordinate systems, which would be anathema to a geometric treatment of thermodynamics.
-Of course, the temperature and pressure themselves are already physical quantities, unlike the $x$ and $y$ axes of the Cartesian plane which are mere labeling schemes of space.
-But in thermodynamic geometry, variables such as the temperature and pressure are just two of the many coordinates that can chart the thermodynamic state space.
-The main advantage of using geodesics in classifying the phases of thermodynamic states is that the scheme will remain valid in any coordinate representation of the state space, because geodesics are invariant geometric objects.
+Of course, the temperature and pressure are quantities already imbued with physical meaning, not like the $x$ and $y$ axes of the Cartesian plane which are merely coordinates.
+But in thermodynamic geometry, variables such as the temperature and pressure are to be viewed as just two of the many coordinates that can chart the thermodynamic state space.
+The main advantage of using invariant geometric objects like geodesics in classifying the phases of thermodynamic states is that the scheme will remain valid in any coordinate representation of the state space.
 With this in mind, Diósi et al. introduced a partitioning of the van der Waals space that separates ``gas'' and ``liquid'' regions even above the critical point.
-However, as we will discuss later, their classification scheme suffers a key weakness: their region boundaries do not correspond to any physically meaningful thermodynamic line.
+However, as we will discuss later, their classification scheme suffers from a key weakness: their region boundaries tend not to correspond to any physically meaningful thermodynamic line.